CPA Exam Changes

 INCREASING TASK-BASED SIMULATIONS & DECREASING MULTIPLE CHOICE QUESTIONS

-The 2017 CPA Exam includes an increase in the amount of Task Based Simulations in all sections, including the addition of TBS to the BEC section.
-Outlined in the table below, BEC includes four to five simulations.
-AUD, FAR and REG each include eight to nine TBSs.
+The 2017 CPA Exam included an increase in the amount of Task Based Simulations in all sections, including the addition of TBS to the BEC section.
+Outlined in the table below, BEC included four to five simulations.
+AUD, FAR and REG each included eight to nine TBSs.

 |Multiple Choice Questions||Task-Based Simulations||Written Communication|

-On the previous version of the exam, candidates typically alloted 10 to 20 minutes on each TBS.
-On the 2017 CPA Exam, candidates will need to spend 15 to 30 minutes to complete each TBS, which will now also test higher order skills - Analysis and Evaluation.
+On the previous version of the Exam, candidates typically alloted 10 to 20 minutes on each TBS.
+On the 2017 CPA Exam, candidates had to spend 15 to 30 minutes to complete each TBS, which also tested higher order skills - Analysis and Evaluation.

 Document Review Simulations

-The AICPA has also announced a new type of TBS called Document Review Simulation (DRS), which is tested on the AUD, REG and FAR exam sections.
-As of now, this is the only significant CPA Exam change that affected the exam prior to Q2 of 2017.
+The AICPA also announced a new type of TBS called Document Review Simulation (DRS), which was tested on the AUD, REG and FAR Exam sections.
+This was the only significant CPA Exam change that affected the Exam prior to Q2 of 2017.
 DRSs test candidates’ Application skills, and evolve to test Evaluation and Analysis.

-The purpose of these new simulation questions is to increase the authenticity of the CPA Exam by testing real-life tasks performed by CPAs.
-In short, candidates are required to reference documents, such as legal letters, phone conversation transcripts, and authoritative literature to discern what is and is not important.
+The purpose of these simulation questions was to increase the authenticity of the CPA Exam by testing real-life tasks performed by CPAs.
+In short, candidates were required to reference documents, such as legal letters, phone conversation transcripts, and authoritative literature to discern what is and is not important.
 Click here to learn more about DRSs.